 Tara Corbo8th grade English and Honors EnglishAs we begin a new school year, I would like to take a few moments to introduce myself and review some of my classroom policies and procedures.

-This is my twenty-eighth year teaching in the Currituck County School System.
+This is my twenty-ninth year teaching in the Currituck County School System.
 I received my bachelor’s degree from Kent State University in Kent, Ohio.
 I am highly qualified to teach grades K - 6th and middle school English and social studies.
 I am looking forward to working with you and your student this year.

 Students will begin each day with a daily bell ringer activity or journal writing assignment.
 These activities will be a review of basic skills in all areas of language arts class and an introduction to some new concepts.
 Students will turn in this work for a classwork grade and will have 2 to 3 quizzes per nine weeks to assess their progress towards learning these skills.

 To improve vocabulary, students will be learning to use new and familiar words in order to determine meanings and usage.
 These words will be introduced at the beginning of a new story or reading.
 Assignments using these words will be given throughout the days we will be working on that particular story or unit.
 Assessments will include quizzes and a test over the words and the entire piece of literature.

 Students will be studying and reading all genres from a variety of sources for literature this year.
 In each unit students will have a minimum of three classwork assignments and at least one test.
 Projects and group assignments will be assign at least once per grading period.